-This might seem like a fun and completely innocent way to teach children about animals, but is it providing a true educational experience?
+This might seem like a fun and completely innocent way to teach children about animals, but is it providing a truly educational experience?
 Not really.
 In fact, a survey of 2,800 children at the London Zoo showed that 62 percent didn’t learn anything new about animals or conservation during their visit.
-But lack of a true educational experience isn’t the only reason you should forego that trip to the petting zoo.
-There are legitimate concerns connected to health, safety and general animal welfare.
+But lack of an educational experience isn’t the only reason you should forego that trip to the petting zoo.
+There are legitimate concerns connected to health, safety, and general animal welfare.

 Health and Safety Concerns